J.D. Davis Player Props: Giants vs. Orioles

-The San Francisco Giants, including J.D.
-Davis and his .553 slugging percentage over his past 10 games, take on starting pitcher Dean Kremer and the Baltimore Orioles at Oracle Park, Friday at 10:15 PM ET.
+The San Francisco Giants and J.D.
+Davis (.421 slugging percentage over his past 10 games, including one homer), take on starting pitcher Kyle Bradish and the Baltimore Orioles at Oracle Park, Saturday at 10:05 PM ET.

-He had two hits (going 2-for-4) in his last game against the Pirates.

 J.D.
 Davis Game Info & Props vs. the Orioles